 Here are the top antifungal supplements to consider when fighting Candida.

 Coconut oil is made up of three fatty acids: caprylic acid capric acid and lauric.
-Of these, caprylic acid is its most important active ingredient.
-Caprylic acid is renowned as one of the strongest Candida killers, and also for restoring normal acidity levels in the gut.
+Of these, caprylic acid is the most important.
 Taking caprylic acid during your treatment can get your intestinal tract back in shape and help to prevent Candida colonies from growing again.